 His research examines publicly and politically influential expressions of Islam in contemporary Indonesia.
 A focus of his work has been the role of Islamic educational institutions in Indonesia’s process of democratic transition and consolidation.
 He is the author of Islamic Education and the Public Sphere: Today’s Pesantren in Indonesia (Muenster/New York: Waxmann, 2009).
 Among his recent publications is “Islam, State, Civil Society, and Education," in The International Handbook of Islamic Education, volume 7, eds.
 Holger Daun and Reza Arjmand (New York: Springer, 2018), 345-68.
 He was as a Fulbright US Senior Scholar in the Department of Religious Studies at Walisongo State Islamic University (Universitas Islam Negeri Walisongo) in Semarang, Indonesia, in the academic year 2014-2015.
 In summer 2017, he served as Forum-Humanum Visiting Professor in the Academy of World Religions at Hamburg University, Germany.

 At Oxford College Pohl regularly teaches classes on the Academic Study of Religion, Western Religions, Islam, Religion and Politics, and Sacred Texts.
 For the past years he has also taught a first-year sequence of Elementary Arabic.
-He is a frequent co-facilitator of Oxford College’s Freshman Seminar, a discussion based class on issues of diversity, and co-led Oxford College’s Global Connections travel seminar to Turkey in May 2009 and to Germany in May 2017.
+He has been a frequent co-facilitator of Oxford College’s Learning to Lead seminar, a discussion based class that introduces first-year students to selected leadership theories and their application at Oxvord College, and co-led Oxford College’s Global Connections travel seminar to Turkey in May 2009 and to Germany in May 2017.

 Ph.D.| Temple University| 2007